JoinColony/colonyNetwork/docs/_Docs_MetaColony.md

 Importantly, this fee is not payable to any centrally controlled entity, but rather to the Meta Colony.
 Anybody may contribute to the Meta Colony and claim a share of these fees proportional to their contribution.
 We believe that the benefit of being part of a secure, well supported network will ultimately be appealing enough that a small fee to pay for its existence will be acceptable.

 ## Global Skills
 The Meta Colony also curates a global list of skill tags, used by *all colonies* on the Colony Network.
-This hierarchy of global skill provides a clear and consistent reference for skill organization, fascilitating fluid comparisons of skill for individuals working within multiple colonies.
+This hierarchy of global skill provides a clear and consistent reference for skill organization, facilitating fluid comparisons of skill for individuals working within multiple colonies.

 Even though the skill hierarchy is universal, reputation earned in the skill hierarchy is unique to each colony.
 Earning reputation in a skill in one colony has no effect on the user’s reputation in that skill in any other colonies.